 AMENDMENT 2: MEDICAL MARIJUANA – Care of Veterans: Amends the Missouri Constitution to allow the use of marijuana for medical purposes with a 4% tax on its retail sale at dispensaries.
 Funds estimated at $18 million would go toward veterans’ health programs, including Veterans’ Homes, state operating costs and $6 million to local governments for their costs if they have a retail marijuana facility or a marijuana growing facility.
 The Missouri Department of Revenue would oversee the taxation and revenue regulations.
 Local governments may not refuse to allow a facility within their jurisdiction.
 The Department of Health and Senior Services would license and regulate marijuana and marijuana facilities.
 It creates the Missouri Veterans Health Commission for Health and Care of Veterans to oversee use of the license fee and tax.
 Approximately $7 million will be spent on state operating costs.
 The 30-day allowed prescription amount is 4 oz.

-PROPOSITION B: MINIMUM WAGE INCREASE: This initiative by Raise Up Missouri increases the state minimum wage by 85 cents an hour each year until it reaches $12 per hour in 2023.
-The current state minimum wage is $7.85 an hour, which is not a living wage (defined as what an individual needs to pay for food, housing medical, child care, transportation, taxes and other basic needs).
+PROPOSITION B: MINIMUM WAGE INCREASE: This initiative by Raise Up Missouri raised the state’s minimum wage from $7.85 an hour in 2018 to $8.60 an hour on Jan.
+1, 2019.
+It will go up by 85 cents an hour each year until it reaches $12 per hour in 2023.
 Prop B would account for changes in the Consumer Price Index after 2023 and penalize employers who do not pay their workers minimum wage.
-Minimum pay would also increase for restaurant staff and other exempt workers (51 percent of the minimum wage in 2019 rising to 60 percent in 2024).
+Minimum pay also increase for restaurant staff and other exempt workers (51 percent of the minimum wage in 2019 rising to 60 percent in 2024).
 Government employers and businesses with annual gross income less than $500,000 are not required to pay the state minimum wage.

 BALLOT ISSUES FROM THE STATE LEGISLATURE

 Candidate Information – 2018: Local Leagues in Columbia, Kansas City, Springfield and St. Louis gathered information on local candidates and ballot issues for the August Primary.
-Go to Vote411.org for the latest information on general election candidates and ballot issues.
+Vote411.org is the League’s resource for information on candidates and ballot issues.